-Network User - any person that uses the schools network infrastructure.
+Network User - any person that uses the school's network infrastructure.

 Staff - any employee of the school or visiting consultant, adviser or other visitor to the school.

-Student - any person who attends the school for education purposes
+Student - any person who attends the school for education purposes.

-Hacking - any attempt to bypass any of the school network's security features
+Hacking - any attempt to bypass any of the school network's security or filtering systems.

-The School - Highcliffe School

-AUP - Acceptable Use Policy
+The School - Highcliffe School.
+AUP - Acceptable Use Policy.

-VLE/FLE - the schools flexible learning environment (FROG System)
+VLE/FLE - the school's flexible learning environment (MyHighcliffe).